owulveryck/blog/content/post/journey-onnx-day1.md

 ---
-title: "My journey with ONNX and Go - The begining"
+title: "My journey with ONNX and Go - The beginning"
 date: 2018-08-14T20:41:30+02:00
 lastmod: 2018-08-14T20:41:30+02:00
 draft: true